Thailand for First-Timers – Where to Go and What to Expect

 Top things to do: Snorkel tours, Ao Leuk Beach, hike to John-Suwan viewpoint.

-Tip: Great combo with Samui or Phangan, but can get extremely busy with mainly very very young tourists (that’s what annoys be a bit her, but hey…).
+Tip: Great combo with Samui or Phangan, but can get extremely busy with mainly very very young tourists (that’s what annoys me a bit, but hey…).

 A group of people in a pool, surrounded by palm trees.